* Watch a VIDEO about Seton's pioneering blended learning model.

 Reduce per pupil operating costs and improve operational efficiency by increasing enrollment and class size.

-Seton worked with both school leaders to assess their facility and enrollment to determine what blended technology model would work best educationally and economically.
-Both schools chose the in-classroom rotation model to maximize small group instruction and to try to increase enrollment to about 30 students per classroom/grade.
-Seton then helped the schools assess and select the software/content for language arts, mathematics, Spanish, social studies, and more.
-At St. Therese, Seton also assisted in injecting best practices from the high-poverty, high-performing “no excuses” schools to help St. Therese to re-brand itself and build strong school culture.
+Seton works with school leaders to assess their facility and enrollment to determine what blended technology model would work best educationally and economically.
+All schools have thus far chosen the in-classroom rotation model to maximize small group instruction and to try to increase enrollment to about 30 students per classroom/grade.
+Seton then helps partner schools assess and select the software/content for language arts, mathematics, Spanish, social studies, and more.
+Finally, Seton assists schools in injecting best practices from the nation's strongest performing high-poverty schools to help re-brand them and build strong school culture.

-To date, Seton has learned the following lessons from its pioneering blended learning work:
+To date, Seton has learned the following lessons from our blended learning work:

 Blended learning can increase student achievement dramatically.
-Both Phaedrus sites saw robust academic gains for students after implementing blended learning.
+All of Seton's blended learning schools have seen robust academic gains for students after implementing blended learning.

 Students can and should drive their own learning, but the context of incentives, competition, and other motivation systems are key.